 Tony Brown interviews Professor John Henrik Clarke on Africa Rise TV

 RASHAD HASAN SPEAKS ON BLACK INVENTORS AND MORE!

 FBI Informant or Photographer?

-The renown scholar Taj Tarik Bey breaks down the illustrious history and heritage of the Moors in America.
+The well-known scholar Taj Tarik Bey breaks down the illustrious history and heritage of the Moors in the Americas.

 Pastor Michael T. Smith argues that the “normalcy” of Black murder is engrained in American culture.